 Cut Overhead Costs Without Sacrificing Capability

 Ditch your landline and switch to VoIP if you have a good quality internet connection.
 The cost of a landline phone number for a single person seems reasonable, but the cost for a growing company can soon become burdensome.
-In contrast, small business phone service providers providing VoIP charge you based on usage, not the number of potential users.
+In contrast, small business phone service providers providing VoIP charge you based on usage, not the number of potential users. you can check reviews for different providers like Nextiva reviews.

 Set up your business on virtual desktops so that you pay for software licenses based on the number of “seats” or continuous users instead of the number of employees.
 For example, though you may have five designers, you may be able to run your business off of three licenses since not all of your designers may be logged into the 3D drafting tool at the same time.
 Use tools for virtual meetings to reduce travel costs without limiting your ability to reach prospects.
 Utilize open source software as long as it doesn’t interfere with your ability to interface with suppliers and customers.
 For example, a small open source Microsoft Word alternative isn’t worth it if no one else can open the files.